 urgent care through its Emergency Department.
 Marshall Medical Center's Emergency

 Department is open 24 hours a day, seven days a week and is staffed with a

 physician, as well as registered nurses and nurse technicians.

 Inpatient Rehabilitation Services (Swing Beds)

 Marshall Medical Center provides rehabilitation services on an inpatient basis for individuals transitioning from the hospital to home.
 Our services include physical therapy and occupational therapy following joint replacement services.
 Patients enjoy the comfort of a private room equipped with cable TV and phone services.

-The Outpatient IV Department at Marshall Medical Center offers a vast array of intravenous (IV) therapy services for patients, delivered by a highly skilled medical team.
+Outpatient Infusion Services at Marshall Medical Center offers a variety of intravenous (IV) therapy services for patients, delivered by a highly skilled medical team.
 Services include:

 - Hydration therapy

 - Intramuscular injections

 - Subcutaneous injections